$4.52 Billion in Sales Expected for Eaton Co. plc (NYSE:ETN) This Quarter

-Analysts forecast that Eaton Co. plc (NYSE:ETN) will post $4.52 billion in sales for the current fiscal quarter, according to Zacks.
+Wall Street analysts expect Eaton Co. plc (NYSE:ETN) to post $4.52 billion in sales for the current fiscal quarter, according to Zacks.
 Seven analysts have made estimates for Eaton’s earnings, with the highest sales estimate coming in at $4.58 billion and the lowest estimate coming in at $4.48 billion.
-Eaton posted sales of $4.79 billion during the same quarter last year, which suggests a negative year-over-year growth rate of 5.6%.
-The company is scheduled to report its next earnings results on Thursday, April 29th.
+Eaton posted sales of $4.79 billion during the same quarter last year, which would indicate a negative year-over-year growth rate of 5.6%.
+The company is scheduled to report its next earnings report on Thursday, April 29th.

-According to Zacks, analysts expect that Eaton will report full year sales of $17.77 billion for the current year, with estimates ranging from $17.27 billion to $18.21 billion.
-For the next year, analysts expect that the company will report sales of $18.83 billion, with estimates ranging from $17.48 billion to $19.81 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow Eaton.
+On average, analysts expect that Eaton will report full year sales of $17.77 billion for the current year, with estimates ranging from $17.27 billion to $18.21 billion.
+For the next year, analysts forecast that the firm will post sales of $18.83 billion, with estimates ranging from $17.48 billion to $19.81 billion.
+Zacks’ sales averages are an average based on a survey of sell-side analysts that follow Eaton.

-Eaton (NYSE:ETN) last issued its earnings results on Monday, February 1st.
-The industrial products company reported $1.28 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.20 by $0.08.
-The business had revenue of $4.69 billion during the quarter, compared to the consensus estimate of $4.62 billion.
-Eaton had a return on equity of 11.94% and a net margin of 7.53%.
-The firm’s revenue for the quarter was down 10.5% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.37 earnings per share.
+Eaton (NYSE:ETN) last announced its earnings results on Monday, February 1st.
+The industrial products company reported $1.28 EPS for the quarter, beating the Zacks’ consensus estimate of $1.20 by $0.08.
+Eaton had a net margin of 7.53% and a return on equity of 11.94%.
+The business had revenue of $4.69 billion during the quarter, compared to analysts’ expectations of $4.62 billion.
+During the same period in the prior year, the company earned $1.37 earnings per share.
+The firm’s revenue was down 10.5% on a year-over-year basis.

-A number of equities research analysts have weighed in on ETN shares.
-Bank of America upgraded Eaton from a “neutral” rating to a “buy” rating and set a $135.00 target price for the company in a report on Wednesday, November 11th.
-Jefferies Financial Group lifted their target price on Eaton from $130.00 to $150.00 and gave the stock a “buy” rating in a report on Friday, January 15th.
-HSBC raised Eaton from a “hold” rating to a “buy” rating and raised their price objective for the company from $103.00 to $140.00 in a research note on Tuesday, February 16th.
-Berenberg Bank raised Eaton from a “hold” rating to a “buy” rating and raised their price objective for the company from $110.00 to $160.00 in a research note on Monday.
-Finally, Credit Suisse Group raised their price objective on Eaton from $130.00 to $140.00 and gave the company an “outperform” rating in a research note on Wednesday, February 3rd.
-Five analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-Eaton presently has a consensus rating of “Buy” and an average target price of $125.17.
+A number of analysts have commented on the stock.
+Credit Suisse Group upped their target price on shares of Eaton from $130.00 to $140.00 and gave the company an “outperform” rating in a report on Wednesday, February 3rd.
+Morgan Stanley raised shares of Eaton from an “equal weight” rating to an “overweight” rating and increased their price objective for the stock from $130.00 to $155.00 in a research note on Tuesday, March 9th.
+Berenberg Bank raised shares of Eaton from a “hold” rating to a “buy” rating and set a $160.00 price objective for the company in a research note on Monday.
+Royal Bank of Canada increased their price objective on shares of Eaton from $112.00 to $119.00 and gave the stock a “sector perform” rating in a research note on Wednesday, February 3rd.
+They noted that the move was a valuation call.
+Finally, HSBC raised shares of Eaton from a “hold” rating to a “buy” rating and increased their price objective for the stock from $103.00 to $140.00 in a research note on Tuesday, February 16th.
+Five equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $125.17.

 The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 30th.
-Shareholders of record on Tuesday, March 16th will be given a $0.76 dividend.
+Shareholders of record on Tuesday, March 16th will be given a dividend of $0.76 per share.
 The ex-dividend date is Monday, March 15th.
 This represents a $3.04 annualized dividend and a yield of 2.18%.
-This is a boost from Eaton’s previous quarterly dividend of $0.73.
-Eaton’s payout ratio is currently 51.50%.
+This is a positive change from Eaton’s previous quarterly dividend of $0.73.
+Eaton’s dividend payout ratio (DPR) is 51.50%.

+In other Eaton news, insider Brian S. Brickhouse sold 22,758 shares of the stock in a transaction on Wednesday, March 3rd.
+The shares were sold at an average price of $135.80, for a total transaction of $3,090,536.40.
+Following the completion of the transaction, the insider now owns 15,587 shares in the company, valued at $2,116,714.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Uday Yadav sold 11,769 shares of the stock in a transaction on Thursday, February 25th.
+The shares were sold at an average price of $132.17, for a total transaction of $1,555,508.73.
+Following the transaction, the insider now owns 22,436 shares of the company’s stock, valued at approximately $2,965,366.12.
+The disclosure for this sale can be found here.
+Insiders have sold 36,740 shares of company stock valued at $4,945,066 in the last quarter.
+0.54% of the stock is owned by company insiders.

+A number of hedge funds have recently added to or reduced their stakes in the business.
+Oder Investment Management LLC bought a new stake in shares of Eaton in the 4th quarter worth about $25,000.
+Stuart Chaussee & Associates Inc. bought a new stake in shares of Eaton in the 3rd quarter worth about $30,000.
+Charter Oak Capital Management LLC bought a new stake in shares of Eaton in the 4th quarter worth about $30,000.
+Allworth Financial LP lifted its holdings in shares of Eaton by 605.3% in the 4th quarter.
+Allworth Financial LP now owns 268 shares of the industrial products company’s stock worth $32,000 after acquiring an additional 230 shares during the last quarter.
+Finally, McCarthy Asset Management Inc. bought a new stake in shares of Eaton in the 4th quarter worth about $34,000.
+Institutional investors and hedge funds own 77.88% of the company’s stock.

 Eaton Corporation plc operates as a power management company worldwide.
 Its Electrical Products segment offers electrical and industrial components, wiring devices, and structural support systems; and residential, single phase power quality, emergency lighting and fire detection, and circuit protection and lighting products.